What Is the HR* Baritone Saxophone Mouthpiece?

 CLICK HERE to compare JodyJazz mouthpieces with other brands.

 Does Not Include Ligature

-This mouthpiece does not come with a ligature.
+This mouthpiece does not come with a ligature and cap.
 Your current ligature (if you have a hard rubber mouthpiece) should fit this, but for upgrades on the ligature you can look here at our POWER RING Ligatures which we made specifically for this mouthpiece.
 You can also take a look here at our H-Ligatures option as well.

 JodyJazz HR* Baritone Saxophone Mouthpiece as demonstrated by Jody Espina